proplot-dev/proplot/docs/tutorial.rst

 Tutorial
 ========

 Below is a showcase of ProPlot's features.
-For a more descriptive introduction, see :ref:`getting started`.
-For more details once you get the hang of the API, see :ref:`documentation`.
+For a more descriptive introduction with links to the full documentation, see :ref:`getting started`.
+Once you have a general understanding of the API, see :ref:`documentation`.

 ..
 Please note that some features are not yet shown -- check back later for more.